rossmoody/cryptocons/README.md

 # Cryptocons

 > This package is being updated rapidly and rather recklessly at the moment.
-Feel free to install it but changes icons are being added rapidly.
+Feel free to install it but new icons are being added rapidly and some module names are being changed on the fly.

 ## What is Cryptocons?